 - Because you don't have to be nice for anyone, you can become a real grouch.

-Probably the most difficult challenge for a freelancer is the fact that earnings fluctuate and quite often, it never rains but pours.
+Probably the most difficult challenge for a freelancer is that it never rains but pours.
 Some months you'll be working many hours or on high-paid jobs and making a lot of money; other months you'll be just making ends meet.
-Maintaining a healthy cashflow throughout the dry spells as well as the floods is arguably the most important aspect of freelancing because if you can't pay your bills, you won't survive.
+Maintaining cashflow so you're able to pay your bills throughout the dry spells as well as floods is arguably the most important aspect of freelancing.

 Example: Pam works as an online secretary.
 She has had cashflow problems in the past but over the years has learned from her mistakes.
 Now she always puts aside a portion of her earnings to cover the tax she might have to pay at the end of the financial year.
 She maintains good cashflow by putting some money aside during the busier, higher-earning periods so that when business is slow, she can continue to pay the bills.